awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/50-dynamic-scaling.md

 Now you are going to configure the Auto Scaling group to automatically scale out and scale in as your **application load** fluctuates.

- The scaling policy adds or removes capacity as required to keep the metric at, or close to, the specified target value.
-In addition to keeping the metric close to the target value, a target tracking scaling policy also adjusts to the fluctuations in the metric due to a fluctuating load pattern and minimizes rapid fluctuations in the capacity of the Auto Scaling group.

 1. Review this command to understand the options, then go ahead and run it